-The lists showing who received honours are published twice per year, once at New Year and again on the official birthday of the Queen (around the middle of June).
+The lists showing who received honours are published twice per year, once at New Year and again on the official birthday of the Queen (traditionally around the middle of June).

-The Queen's Birthday Honours recognised 1,073 people for various honours and awards in 2019.
+The Queen's Birthday Honours recognised 1,129 people for various honours and awards during the year of 2021.

 The Cabinet Office and Foreign and Commonwealth Office produce a list of honours from previous years and reports on the UK honours system.

-The FCO produce details of Honorary British awards approved to foreign nationals by The Queen in the year of 2019.
+The FCO produced details of Honorary British awards 2021 approved to foreign nationals by The Queen in the year 2021.

 You can read more about the names of individuals who received The Queen's Gallantry Medal and The Queen's Commendation for Bravery in 2021.